-Revlon's stock price began to tank in response, losing over 50% of its value in the six months between November 2019 and May 2020.
-Revlon's debt claims also got hammered, and they too began trading at steep discounts.
+2020.33 Revlon's stock price began to tank in response, losing over 50% of its value in the six months between November 2019 and May 2020.34 Revlon's debt claims also got hammered, and they too began trading at steep discounts.
 As Figure 1 illustrates, the specific debt claims created by the 2016 term loan facility were no exception.
-The term loans were trading at around a 25% discount to face value through the end of 2019, and by the end of March 2020 that discount had ballooned to 60%.
-In short, these numbers were ugly and growing worse.
-Try as it might, Revlon was hard pressed to put lipstick on this pig-even with high-end product from the Elizabeth Arden line.28
+The term loans were trading at around a 25% discount to face value through the end of 2019, and by the end of March 2020 that discount had ballooned to 60%.35 In short, these numbers were ugly and growing worse.
+Try as it might, Revlon was hard-pressed to put lipstick on this pig-even with high-end product from the Elizabeth Arden line.36

-As the spring rolled on, Revlon's financial advisers began considering means by which capital structure could be altered to free up much needed cash to cope with a business environment that analysts increasingly considered unsustainable.29 That investigation, in turn, led Revlon right back to one of the company's largest debt burdens: the 2016 term loan facility.
-Revlon's advisors floated a "solution" whereby the company would transfer the intellectual property assets out of the collateral pools backing the term loans and into the hands of newly created Revlon affiliates, who could then proceed to borrow against the newly unencumbered assets.
+As the spring rolled on, Revlon's financial advisers began considering means by which capital structure could be altered to free up much-needed cash to cope with a business environment that analysts increasingly considered unsustainable.37 That investigation, in turn, led Revlon right back to one of the company's largest debt burdens: the 2016 term loan facility.
+Revlon's advisors floated a "solution" whereby the company would transfer the intellectual property assets out of the collateral pools backing the term loans and into the hands of newly created Revlon affiliates, who could then proceed to borrow against the newly unencumbered assets.38 best prevailing offer and bid (respectively) in the secondary market for the 2016 loans.